-Kaziranga is also a paradise for an ornithologist's where they can find a great number of avifauna species.
-It has been recognized as an Important Bird Area (IBA) by the Wildlife International.
-The presence of numerous water bodies of Kaziranga makes ideal shelter to a variety of migratory birds, water birds, Scavengers, Predators and gaming birds.
+Kaziranga is also a paradise for the ornithologists or the bird watchers as they can find a great number of avifauna species here and thatís why this place has been recognized as an Important Bird Area (IBA) by the Wildlife International.
+The presence of numerous water bodies in Kaziranga makes it an ideal shelter for a variety of migratory birds, water birds, Scavengers, Predators and gaming birds.